HiwotBelay/taskflow/README.md

 ### Code Style

-The project uses ESLint and Prettier for code formatting.
-Run:
+The project uses ESLint and Prettier for code formatting:

 ```bash
 # Backend